cledantec/Cycle-Atlanta-SLaB/Proximity/README.md

-** Raspberry Pi code
+# Raspberry Pi code

-*** Python code for collecting data, storing on the drive and sending status,data over the network Refer to bootScript.py under RaspberryPi folder.
+## Python code for collecting data, storing on the drive and sending status,data over the network
+Refer to bootScript.py under RaspberryPi folder.
 Run the script with super user privileges (sudo python bootScript.py)

 Note: Include all the other files in the folder (the lidar_lite module) for the script to run successfully.

-*** Turning it into a bootable script
+## Turning it into a bootable script
-Navigate to /home/pi/config/lxsession/LXDE-pi
+* Navigate to /home/pi/.config/lxsession/LXDE-pi
-Edit the file autostart and add the following line at the end: @python  /home/pi/bootScript.py A reference file can be found in RaspberryPi folder.
+*Edit the file autostart and add the following line at the end: @python  /home/pi/bootScript.py (A reference file can be found in RaspberryPi folder.)

-** Arduino code
+## Arduino code
 Refer to sensorAggregate.ino under Arduino folder.
-In Arduinio IDE, open the sketch.
+* In Arduinio IDE, open the sketch.
-Connect the Arduino and click on program.
+* Connect the Arduino and click on program.
-If the programming fails, make sure you select the correct serial port and run again.
+* If the programming fails, make sure you select the correct serial port and run again.

-** Data Analysis
+## Data Analysis

-Run the file giveSummary.py from the directory where the data files are stored.
+*Run the file giveSummary.py from the directory where the data files are stored.
 By default, this path is /home/pi/data/

 Typical ouput expected is: